armory/docs/content/en/continuous-deployment/armory-admin/observe/_index.md

 ---
 title: Observability
-description: Diagnostics, logging, and metrics in your Armory Enterprise environment.
+description: Diagnostics, logging, and metrics in your Armory Continuous Deployment environment.
 ---